maschkef/little-linux-helper/docs/mod_backup.md

 Licensed under the MIT License.
 See the LICENSE file in the project root for more information.
 -->

-## Module: `modules/backup/mod_backup.sh` – TAR & RSYNC Backup/Restore Operations
+## Module: `modules/backup/mod_backup.sh` – Backup Operations Dispatcher

 **1. Purpose:**
-This module provides comprehensive backup and restore functionalities for TAR archives and RSYNC-based backups.
-It offers a user-friendly interface for creating, managing, and restoring data, with built-in safety checks and configuration options.
-BTRFS operations are no longer part of this module but can be reached from the Menu.
+This module serves as a central dispatcher and coordinator for all backup and restore operations in the Little Linux Helper system.
+It provides a unified menu interface that launches specialized backup modules for different backup types (BTRFS, TAR, RSYNC) while maintaining shared configuration and status reporting functionality.
+The module acts as the main entry point for backup operations while delegating actual backup tasks to specialized sub-modules.

 **2. Initialization & Dependencies:**
 *   **Library Source:** The module begins by sourcing the common library: `source "$(dirname "$0")/../lib/lib_common.sh"`.